Cost of Living

 We recommend the Remarkables Park Shopping Centre in Frankton for the best value and specials.

 Food & Drinks

-The best/cheapest supermarkets in Queenstown is Pak N Save, New world and Fresh Choice.
-They are also smaller markets in Queenstown like Asian Mart and Mediterranean Market.
-All the main cafes and restaurants are located in the centre around Shotover Street and buying specials will help to reduce cost.
+The best supermarkets are Fresh Choice in downtown Queenstown and New World in Frankton.
+There are also smaller markets in or near Shotover Street including the Asian Mart, the Alpine supermarket and the Mediterranean market.
+All the main cafes and restaurants are located in the centre around Shotover Street.
+Buying ‘on special’ will help reduce costs.